okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/api/myaccount/index.md

 <ApiOperation method="post" url="/idp/myaccount/phones/{id}/verify"/>

-Verify the phone with the verification code that the user received via phone `SMS` or `CALL`.
-The phone will be active upon successful verification.
+Verify the phone number with the verification code that the user received via `SMS` or `CALL`.
+The phone number will be active upon a successful verification.

 #### Request path parameters

-`id`: the id of the phone factor, which can be found in the response when a new phone is created successfully (`POST /idp/myaccount/phones`) or phone(s) is retrieved (`GET /idp/myaccount/phones`).
+`id`: the id of the phone factor, which can be found in the response when a new phone number is added successfully (`POST /idp/myaccount/phones`) or phone(s) is retrieved (`GET /idp/myaccount/phones`).

 #### Request query parameters